t3hmun/DupeReport/readme.md

 ## What

-App to find duplicate files and output result to text file.
+Simple fast program to find, report and optionally delete duplicate files.

+Default mode does not delete, just writes a report in a text file.

-_Warning_ This program reads enitre files into memory before calculating hashes, not ideal if possible duplicates are too big for your RAM (rather unlikely).
+_Warning_ This program reads enitre files into memory before calculating hashes, not ideal if files are too big for your RAM.
+Also may use up ram if you have a very fast disk and slow processor (the hash calculation is threadpooled).

 ## Usage

 Simply put the exe in a folder and run it, it'll scan the current folder and all subdirs recursively and output `dupes.txt` with the results.

+Run from the CLI in order to observe progress and use options.

 ### Options